ipspace/netlab/docs/dev/plugins.md

 Notes:

-* The global `_config_name` variable is set during the plugin initialization process.
+* The global `_config_name` variable is set during the plugin initialization.
 * `api.node_config` appends the specified custom configuration template to the list of node configuration templates.
 While equivalent to...\
   \
   `node.config.append(template)`\
   \
-  ... the utility function handles edge cases like missing **config** attribute or duplicate configuration templates.
+  ... the utility function handles edge cases like a missing **config** attribute or duplicate configuration templates.